citizenfx/natives/PAD/GetControlUnboundNormal.md

 ```

 ```
 Seems to return values between -1 and 1 for controls like gas and steering.
-0, 1 and 2 used in the scripts.
-0 is by far the most common of them.
+padIndex: 0 (PLAYER_CONTROL), 1 (unk) and 2 (unk) used in the scripts.
 ```

 ## Parameters